CalebEverett/pysgd/README.md

 $$\frac\partial{\partial\theta_n}J(\theta) = 2\theta_n^3-16\theta_n+2.5$$

-The color scale of the surface plots in the included notebook corresponds to the z-axis value, which represents cost $J$ for all values of $\theta$ in the displayed range.
+The color scale of the surface plots corresponds to the z-axis value, which represents cost $J$ for all values of $\theta$ in the displayed range.
 The color scale of the points on the surface, which represent the cost $J_{\theta_j}$ as a function of $\theta_j$ at each iteration of the model, corresponds to the iteration.